-Too close for comfort: Belgian hairdressers seek shutdown
+Too close for comfort: Belgium agrees to shut hair salons

 BRUSSELS — When the Belgian government announced last week that hairdressers would still be able to operate during the coronavirus epidemics, many in the profession were dumbfounded and furious.

-Fearing for their health and bereft of the same financial benefits as other businesses which have been forced to close, angry hairdressers across the country have since been calling on the government to order the closure of all salons.
+Fearing for their health and bereft of the same financial benefits as other businesses which had been forced to close, angry hairdressers across the country called on the government to order the closure of all salons.
+Their protests paid dividends Tuesday, as Belgium's Prime minister Sophie Wilmes announced that all salons would shut down by midnight.

-"It was a criminal decision," Foty Kyriakakis, one of the many Brussels hairdressers who have opted to close anyway, told The Associated Press on Tuesday.
-"Obviously there is a risk of virus transmission.
-We touch our clients."
+"We are so happy.
+Hairdressers will finally be allowed to return to their homes and to safely wait for the epidemic to end," Mitch Mues, spokesman for Coiffure.org, the federation of Belgian hairdressers, told The Associated Press in a phone interview.

-During the crisis, hairdressers are entitled to a nearly 1,300-euros ($1,400) monthly replacement income through the unemployment system.
-But because they have not been forced to shut down, they can't claim the same level of compensation offered to other businesses if they decide to close their shops.
+Hairdressers had complained about the lack of consideration for their health and being treated differently from other non-essential businesses which had been ordered to close.
+Under economic measures announced by the government, they were entitled to a nearly 1,300-euros ($1,400) monthly replacement income through the unemployment system.
+But because they had not been forced to shut down, they could not claim the same level of compensation offered to other businesses if they decided to close their shops.

-"Hairdressers are faced with this choice: keep their business open with the risk of getting sick, or closing their doors and losing money," Mitch Mues, spokesman for Coiffure.org, the federation of Belgian hairdressers, told The Associated Press in a phone interview.
+"Our health is the most important thing," Mues said.
+But it's also very important for us to get the same treatment as others.
+Now we will get the same compensation."

-Although hair salons were only allowed to stay open by appointment with one client at a time, the government's decision has left health professionals gobsmacked.
+Although hair salons were only allowed to stay open by appointment with one client at a time, the government's decision to keep them open during the crisis had left health professionals gobsmacked.

-"Close hairdressers, now," said the famed Leuven University virologist Marc Van Ranst in a message posted on Twitter.

 The hairdressers exception came as other stringent lockdown measures were ordered, including for Belgian residents to stay at home and avoid contact outside of their family as much as possible.
 Authorities have repeatedly urged social distancing and said people should keep at least 1.5 meters (5 feet) from others.

-According to the Belgian union, which represents 20,000 hairdressers, respecting such guidelines does not make sense in their trade.
+According to the Belgian union, which represents 20,000 hairdressers, respecting such guidelines did not make sense in their trade.

 "It's basically impossible to leave a space of 1.5 meters between the hairdresser and the customer," Mues said.
 "If a customer coughs, the hairdressers can't protect themselves."